Fall of Singapore: Alexandra Hospital massacre

 On 14 February 1942, the Japanese renewed their assault on the western part of the Southern Area's defences near the area that the 1st Malayan Brigade had fought desperately to hold the previous day.
 At about 13:00, the Japanese broke through and advanced towards the Alexandra Barracks Hospital.
 A British lieutenant—acting as an envoy with a white flag—approached Japanese forces but was killed with a bayonet.
 After Japanese troops entered the hospital, they killed up to 50 soldiers, including some undergoing surgery.
 Doctors and nurses were also killed.
 The next day, about 200 male staff members and patients who had been assembled and bound the previous day, many of them walking wounded, were ordered to walk about 400 m to an industrial area.
 Those who fell on the way were bayoneted.
 The men were forced into a series of small, badly ventilated rooms where they were held overnight without water.
 Some died during the night as a result of their treatment.
 The remainder were bayoneted the following morning.
 Several survivors were identified after the war, some of whom had survived by pretending to be dead.
 One survivor, Private Arthur Haines from the Wiltshire Regiment, wrote a four-page account of the massacre that was sold by his daughter by private auction in 2008.
+Violet Maud Evelyn Jones, Royal Red Cross, SRN, SCM, was Principal Matron in the Queen Alexandra’s Imperial Military Nursing Service (QAIMNS) in charge of the nursing staff at the British Military Hospital Singapore from 1940 - 1942.
+She organised the evacuation of nursing staff the day before the massacre on board three ships.
+Jones, together with about 500 adults and children, was evacuated aboard the SS Kuala.
+On 14 February 1942 the Japanese air force bombed the ship and Jones and many others were killed including Sister Marjorie Aizlewood Hodgson, Sister Margaret Raven Finlay and Matron Helen Montgomery.